Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives like 'character' (single), 'house', or other search tools.
-There is no mention of use cases or when not to use it.
+No guidance is provided on when to use this tool versus alternatives like 'character', 'houses', or other search tools.
+The description does not specify context, prerequisites, or use cases.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.